HopsonCommunity/Community-Game/README.md

 # Community-Game
 Made by my subscribers :) - Matthew Hopson

-This project is a project maintained by MattHopson's subscriber community/server and is an attempt at making a brand-spanking-new collaborative game together.
+This project is a project maintained by Matt Hopson's subscriber community/server and is an attempt at making a brand-spanking-new collaborative game together.

 # How to join us